geudde/attic-chest/pages/03.season-2/12.meeting-24/04.lysander/docs.md

 <div class="author">Communicated by Miss Flaxman</div>

-The Men have *many* Faults
+The Men have *many* saults
 Poor Women have but two
 There’s nothing right they say
 There’s nothing right they do!

 To Lysander

-Why thus against the Sex declaim
+Why thus against the sex declaim
 And female worth deride?
 Reflect from where their failings came
 And check thy haughty pride,